Overview of APT:

 - Install keystroke loggers that capture every keypress, so data can be reconstructed later

 - Install web form grabbers to intercept form info, including log-in information (which is handled by web forms)

 - Install “sniffers” to help find valuable data

 - Install data collection software

-- Exfiltration: The attacker’s goal now is to get the information out of the victim’s system without raising alarms.
+Exfiltration: The attacker’s goal now is to get the information out of the victim’s system without raising alarms.
 Stolen information is sent to the APT attack team’s system for analysis.
-An additional goal might be continue to siphon data out of the system, or to withdraw from the system without ever having been detected.
+An additional goal might be to continue to siphon data out of the system, or to withdraw from the system without ever having been detected.

 - Cleanup: cover tracks and remain undetected within the system